PATRICK M. MCDONOUGH D.D.S., M.S., P.A.

 In 2011 we received orders to Spangdahlem, Germany.
 We spent four wonderful years living and working overseas, where I provided periodontal and implant services to our military and their families.

 However, after almost two decades in the Air Force, home called, and we made the difficult decision to leave the Air Force in 2015 so we could begin our new life in eastern North Carolina.
-I purchased the practice from Dr. Jeffrey Thomas in 2016, and look forward to living and working in this community for many years to come.
+I look forward to living and working in this community for many years to come.